-Any messaging you create should follow KISS: Keep it Simple and Short (also referred to as Keep it Simple, Stupid ;)).
-Don’t have too layered messaging, just communicate in easy-to-understand language the benefit for your audience, so they can easily determine if you’re the right fit for them or not.
+Any messaging you create should follow KISS: Keep it Simple and Short (also called Keep it Simple, Stupid ;)).
+Don’t have too layered messaging; communicate the benefit for your audience in easy-to-understand language, so they can easily determine if you’re the right fit for them.

 4. Maintain consistency

 Brand messaging should always be consistent across every marketing collateral.
-Keep your messages the same across all platforms, both online, and offline.
-Whether it’s brand or marketing messaging, your communication and brand should always reflect the unique value proposition.
+Keep your messages the same across all platforms, both online and offline.
+Whether brand or marketing messaging, your communication and brand should always reflect the unique value proposition.

 Also, ensure that you keep the same brand tone of voice irrespective of the type of messaging.